wwwizard59/Chatterbox-TTS-Server/README.md

 # Chatterbox TTS Server: OpenAI-Compatible API with Web UI, Large Text Handling & Built-in Voices

 **Self-host the powerful [Chatterbox TTS model](https://github.com/resemble-ai/chatterbox) with this enhanced FastAPI server!
-Features an intuitive Web UI, a flexible API endpoint, voice cloning, large text processing via intelligent chunking, and consistent, reproducible voices using built-in ready-to-use voices and a generation seed feature.**
+Features an intuitive Web UI, a flexible API endpoint, voice cloning, large text processing via intelligent chunking, audiobook generation, and consistent, reproducible voices using built-in ready-to-use voices and a generation seed feature.**

 This server is based on the architecture and UI of our [Dia-TTS-Server](https://github.com/devnen/Dia-TTS-Server) project but uses the distinct `chatterbox-tts` engine.
 Runs accelerated on NVIDIA GPUs (CUDA) with CPU fallback.